rachelsales14/Sales_2022_SDM/README.md

 # Sales_2019_SDM
-Code for "Potential distributions of pre-Columbian people in Tropical Andean landscapes"
+This repository contains the code and data for "Potential distributions of pre-Columbian people in Tropical Andean landscapes."

 This repository contains the code and data used to generate the final ensemble species distribution model (SDM) in "Potential distributions of pre-Columbian people in Tropical Andean landscapes."